enkidevs/curriculum/data-analysis-with-python/core/intro-jupyter-lab/jupyter-interface.md

 What you saw in that image is the `File Browser`.

-Next to the `File Browser`, the left side of Jupyter lab contains 5 more tabs.
+Next to the `File Browser`, the left side of Jupyter lab contains five additional tabs.

 From top-to-bottom these six tabs are:
 - File Browser